CLIENT TESTIMONIALS & CHARITY EVENTS

-Your dedication and hard work has paid off and I hope you are thrilled with all you have accomplished.
+Your dedication and hard work have paid off and I hope you are thrilled with all you have accomplished.
 It certainly sounds like it was an immense challenge. - I'm sure the photos do not do enough justice to how cold it was!
 Thank you for sending them in, they are now hanging proudly on our "wall of fame" in the office.

 The money you have raised will help BLESMA continue our vital work.
 Your support means we can provide services as our comprehensive rehabilitation programme.
 With your help we are also able to continue with our first class dedicated welfare services, providing much needed emotional and practical support through counselling and advice.

 In these recent and difficult times, we see many new members joining us, some as young as 19 years of age and we will be with them for the long haul.
 We still support over 400 Members, who were injured in the Second World War, which shows how long the road ahead is for our Members - and it is with your generosity that we are able to be on that long road with them.

 Thank you once again on behalf of our men and women, both serving and ex-service whom you have helped support with your gift; we are very grateful.